-- a) Youth Entrepreneurship: Youth Entrepreneurship is optional and may not be considered for points if required criteria are not included in an application.
-Proposals may include service concepts that are above and beyond the required services (see Appendix G: Youth Entrepreneurship Concepts).
-A maximum of five (5) bonus points are available under this criterion. - b) Non-Federal Cost Share in Excess of Minimum: Proposals may include proposed confederal cost sharing that is above the Project minimum as listed in Section II.A Funding Availability.
+a) Youth Entrepreneurship (5 points): Applications may include service concepts that are above and beyond the required services.
+Youth Entrepreneurship is an optional service that may be included in an application for a maximum of five (5) bonus points.
+Youth Entrepreneurship concepts will not be considered for points if the required criteria are not included in an application.
+(For the criteria, see FFO, Section IV.
+M.1 -- Youth Entrepreneurship and Appendix G: Youth Entrepreneurship Concepts).

+b) Non-Federal Cost Share in Excess of Minimum: Proposals may include proposed non-federal cost sharing that is above the Project minimum as listed in Section II.A - Funding Availability.
 A maximum of five (5) bonus points are available under this criterion as follows:

-Value Exceeding Minimum Cost Share Bonus Points Value Exceeding Minimum Cost Share Bonus Points \$10,000-\$29,999 1 bonus points \$70,000-\$89,999 4 bonus points \$30,000-\$49,999 2 bonus points \$90,000 & more 5 bonus points \$50,000-\$69,999 3 bonus points
+Value Exceeding Minimum Cost Share Bonus Points Value Exceeding Minimum Cost Share Bonus Points \$10,000-\$29,999 1 bonus point \$70,000-\$89,999 4 bonus points \$30,000-\$49,999 2 bonus points \$90,000 & more 5 bonus points \$50,000-\$69,999 .3 bonus points

-B. Final Selection and Recommendation for Funding
+D. Final Selection and Recommendation for Funding